 This does not preclude the University from hiring stage hands as limited-term or continuing appointments.

 Limited term positions of greater than twelve (12) months, or forty (40) consecutive weeks if replacing the Production Coordinator, will be posted with IATSE.
 Only those candidates meeting the majority of the required qualifications will be considered for an interview.
 The hiring committee will decide whether any applicant should be interviewed.

 The hiring committee will make its selection decision based on the applicant deemed to be most qualified with regard to the required skills, ability, relevant past performance, and qualifications, as outlined in the job posting.

 8.07 Consistent with the goals of the University the contribution of student technicians shall continue and be encouraged.
 The employment of students shall fall into either of the following categories;

 a.
-Students hired as casual labour and work-study participants to do the tasks traditionally performed by students, including, but not exclusive of, concert stage management, event set-up and tear down, ensemble setup and tear down, classroom maintenance, audition taping, and operating control boards.
+Students hired as casual labour and work-study participants to do the tasks traditionally performed by students, including, but not exclusive of, concert stage management, event set-up and tear down, ensemble setup and tear down, classroom maintenance, media recording and operating control boards.

 b.
 Students enrolled in a University program with a practical theatre component (currently opera) who perform tasks and roles consistent with their course of study.
 The House Crew, in consultation with the Course Instructor and the Performance Facilities Manager/Technical Director, shall determine their suitability to perform the assigned work.